krakenjs/bundalo/README.md

 When a user first requests a bundle, bundalo will:
 * fetch the correct file from the file system based on locality
-* compile the properties file into a dust template
+* [dust only] compile the properties file into a dust template
-* cache the compiled dust template
+* cache the [compiled dust] template
-* render the template with any provided data model
+* [dust only] render the template with any provided data model
 * deserialize the rendered properties file via spud
 * return a JSON data object with the rendered  values

 Upon subsequent requests for a bundle, the previously cached compiled template will be re-rendered and returned.
 Cache will be based upon the bundle path provided by the user, plus the locality path information.
 I.e. 'US/en/foo/bar' is a separate cached object from 'DE/de/foo/bar'.
+Cache is consistent per bundalo instance created.